airbytehq/airbyte/docs/integrations/destinations/keen.md

 Once you have a Keen account, you can use the following credentials to set up the connector

 - A Keen Project ID
-- A Keen Master API key associated with the project
+- A Keen main API key associated with the project

 See the setup guide for more information about how to get started.